cakephp/authorization/docs/en/middleware.rst

 * ``queryParam`` - the accessed request URL will be attached to the redirect URL query parameter (``redirect`` by default).
 * ``statusCode`` - HTTP status code of a redirect, ``302`` by default.
+* ``allowedRedirectExtensions`` - an array of allowed file extensions for redirecting.
+  If the request URL has a file extension that is not in this list, the redirect will not happen and the exception will be rethrown.
+This is useful to prevent unauthorized access to API based responses, that should not be redirecting in any case. `false` by default and not enabled then.

 For example::